Senai-Dev-ops/SDB_DevOps/README.md

 #############################
 # Clone the frontend repository
 git clone https://github.com/Senai-Dev-ops/SDB_Frontend.git

+# Edit the conf.js file, replacing the URL with your server's IP
+# More precisely, replace the "localhost" with the IP
+nano SDB_Frontend/src/config.js
 ```
 ### (II) Run Docker compose
 By the end of the previous step, you'll have the following directory structure: